Other Pay Increases, Allowances or Actions

 Non-Foreign Area COLAs—Through 2009, federal agencies paid cost-of-living allowances (COLAs) of up to 25 percent of basic pay to certain employees stationed in Alaska, Hawaii, Guam and the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
 These “non-foreign area” COLAs were not taxable but did not count as basic pay toward retirement benefits.
 Rates were based on comparisons with living costs in Washington, DC.
 Most of the affected employees were in the General Schedule, but the program also applied to employees in several high-level salary systems such as the Senior Executive Service as well as to employees paid under the Postal Service Schedule.

 P.L.
 111-84 of 2009 replaced those COLAs over 2010-2012 with locality pay, which does count toward retirement benefits, under the same system applying to employees in the contiguous 48 states.
 The COLAs were phased out on a schedule designed to preserve the take-home salaries of those employees as the nontaxable COLA was replaced with taxable locality pay.
-Alaska and Hawaii each were established as separate locality pay areas, while the other non-foreign areas are part of the “rest of the U.S.” locality.
+Alaska and Hawaii each were established as separate locality pay areas, while the other non-foreign areas became part of the “rest of the U.S.” locality.

 Post Differentials—Non-foreign post differentials are allowances of up to 25 percent of the employee’s basic pay, paid to compensate employees required to work in areas where there are extraordinarily difficult living conditions, excessive physical hardship, or notably unhealthful conditions.
 The current rates are 25 percent in American Samoa and its island group, Johnston Island, Sand Island, Midway Islands and Wake Island, and 20 percent in Guam and the Northern Mariana Islands.